-- Carol B. Cornman, B.S., R.N., P.A., Director of the Alzheimer's Disease Registry and related projects.
+- Carol B. Cornman, R.N., P.A., Director of the Alzheimer's Disease Registry and related projects.
 She handles all requests for information from the Registry.
-Her research interests include ethnic differences in ADRD, incorporating wellness activities that maintain independence in the elderly, consumer-directed care and elder mistreatment prevention. - Marcia J. Lane, M.P.H., Associate Director of the Alzheimer's Disease Registry, provides program coordination and evaluation.
-Her research interests include older women's health issues, physical activity, ADRD, medication adherence, elder mistreatment, quality of life in long-term care, and consumer-directed care. - Dorothy Davis, B.A., serves as Data Manager for the Alzheimer's Disease Registry, including Community Long Term Care (CLTC), vital records, Department of Mental Health, and other Registry databases. - Jan Merling, M.A., CTRS, Education Coordinator, is the trainer for "Dementia Dialogues", Prevention of Elder Mistreatment and the Placemat Strength Training Program.
+Her research interests include ethnic differences in ADRD, incorporating wellness activities that maintain independence in the elderly, consumer-directed care and elder mistreatment prevention. - Jan Merling, M.A., CTRS, Education Coordinator, is the trainer for "Dementia Dialogues", Prevention of Elder Mistreatment and the Placemat Strength Training Program.
 Her interests include adult learning and quality of life for older persons. - Candace N. Porter, M.S., PhD, Statistical Research Associate for the Alzheimer's Disease Registry and related projects.
-Her research interests include AIDS dementia, Alzheimer's disease and related disorders as causes of death, survival analysis, and count data models. - Courtney Davis, M.H.A., Research Associate, provides technical assistance and program evaluation for activities related to the Office for the Study of Aging and conducts training in the area of long term care.
-Her interests include consumer-directed care, disaster preparedness for vulnerable adults, elder mistreatment, and quality improvement in facility and community-based health services. - Heather Liafsha, R.N., MHA, CMC is Project Manager for the Center for Medicare and Medicaid Innovation Challenge Grant, HOME CARE +. - Dale Morris, A.S., Administrative Assistant, coordinates administrative activity and data entry for all projects. - Maria Patton, MSW, Director, South Carolina Vulnerable Adult Guardian ad Litem, Pilot Project (SCVAGAL).
+Her research interests include AIDS dementia, Alzheimer's disease and related disorders as causes of death, survival analysis, and count data models. - Maggi C. Miller, M.S., PhD, Research Associate/Program Evaluator for the Alzheimer's Disease Registry, provides program coordination and evaluation.
+Her research interests are in aging, Alzheimer's disease, caregivers of individuals with Alzheimer's disease, and social capital. - Maria Patton, MSW, Director, South Carolina Vulnerable Adult Guardian ad Litem, Pilot Project (SCVAGAL).
 Her interests include geriatrics, promoting community based services for the elderly and working with the vulnerable population.
-She is also a certified Geriatric Care Manager. - Maggi Miller, M.P.H., PhD, is a Post Doctoral Fellow with the Office for the Study of Aging.
-Her research interests are in aging, exercise and holistic health. - Angela Johnson, B.A., Graduate Research Assistant, is a MPH candidate in Health Promotion, Education and Behavior.
-Her interests include aging, health education for older adults, and health policy.
-She assists with SCVAGAL and HOME CARE + programs.
+She is also a certified Geriatric Care Manager. - Angela Gibson, MPH, Research Associate with the Office for the Study of Aging.
+Her interests include aging, health education for older adults, health behavior change, and chronic disease training.
+She assists with the HOME CARE + program. - LaToya Reese, B.A., Administrative Assistant, coordinates administrative activity, data entry for all projects, and assists with the HOME CARE + program. - Robert Roscoe, M.A., Research Associate, oversees budgets and provides grant coordinator for all projects.